jhucsf/spring2020/assign/assign01.md

 `apintCreateFromU64`: Returns a pointer to an `ApInt` instance whose value is specified by the `val` parameter, which is a 64-bit unsigned value.

 `apintCreateFromHex`: Returns a pointer to an `ApInt` instance whose value is specified by the `hex` parameter, which is an arbitrary sequence of hexadecimal (base 16) digits.
+This function should accept both the lower-case letters `a` through `f` and the upper-case letters `A` through `F` as the hex digits with values 10 through 15.

 `apintDestroy`: Deallocates the memory used by the `ApInt` instance pointed-to by the `ap` parameter.